-Forever I will gratefully acknowledge the Lord’s hand in the numerous blessings in my life, especially since I was baptized.
+Forever I will gratefully acknowledge the Lord’s hand in the numerous blessings in my life, especially since I was baptized several years ago.
 When the gospel was introduced to me, I had no idea that the road I would take would lead me to feel the joy and peace I have felt, despite the temptations and wickedness around me.
 I was unaware that eliminating the things that the world feels are harmless, would absolutely save me from my soul’s destruction.
-Building my faith in my Lord and Saviour became a vital practice in my life, and holding tight to the iron rod was crucial for me to continue on the road to salvation.
+Building my faith in my Lord and Saviour has become a vital practice in my life, and holding tight to the iron rod was crucial for me to continue on the road to salvation.
 When I had gained my testimony, this became important to me.

 What I learned is that Satan will use anything and anyone, under any circumstance to lead us away from the gospel.
 He is cunning and can be so subtle in his ways that we won’t even realize what hit us until it’s too late.
 He knows God’s plan and doesn’t want us to follow it.
-Which is why he will not have anyone stand in his way when he knows that we are following the path that will lead us back to God.
-As I continue to read and study, I have come to realize that we can categorize Satan’s tactics into three major categories, which are the three biggest tools he uses to extinguish our faith, and lead us further from our once-desired destination back to God.
-These tools have been an effective medium used by Satan since the beginning of time and are still being used by him today.
+This is why he will not have anyone stand in his way when he knows that we are holding on to the “rod of iron” while following the strait and narrow path that will lead us back to God.

 During the grand council in the premortal life, it was pride that caused Lucifer to be cast out.
 The Book of Mormon is a “record of a fallen people” (D&C 20:9.)
-In fact, in the closing chapters of the book, we read these words: “Behold, the pride of this nation, or the people of the Nephites, hath proven their destruction …” (Moro.
-8:27.)
+In fact, in the closing chapters of the book, we read these words: “Behold, the pride of this nation, or the people of the Nephites, hath proven their destruction …” (Moroni.
+8:27).
+Nephi had been shown that this destruction would happen if the Nephites didn’t repent and change their ways, but his cries of warning fell on deaf ears.
 In the Doctrine and Covenants, the Lord uses the people in the Book of Mormon as examples and warns us about pride.
 “Beware of pride, lest ye become as the Nephites of old.”
 (D&C 38:39.)
 In fact, the phrase “beware of pride” is used at least three times in the Doctrine and Covenants, including a clear warning given to Oliver Cowdery, who was the second elder of the Church, and to Emma Smith, the wife of the Prophet. ((D&C 23:1; see also D&C 25:14; D&C 38:39.)
 According to scriptural references, pride is considered a sin.

 What would you generally associate pride with?
 Some may think of pride as being self-centered, arrogant, conceited, or boastful.
 While it’s true that all of these are definitely elements of the sin, there is still something more significant missing.
 The central component of pride is enmity–or hatred toward others.
 It puts us in a state of opposition, competition, and hostility toward each other to the point that it becomes all about “our will” and we forget about the “will of our Father.”
 The devil strives to harden our hearts, and before we know it, we’ve replaced the love that Jesus Christ has taught us to have, to the hate that Satan, the father of all lies, wishes us to present to others.
 With this hate, we become tempted daily to elevate ourselves above others and diminish them.
 (See Hel.
 6:17; D&C 58:41.)

 Most importantly, pride can lead us further and further away from the gospel.
 It drives the Spirit of the Lord out of our lives and causes us to feel worthless and unneeded because we allow the world to determine our self-worth by judging how beautiful we are, how much money we make, or how successful we are.
-It’s simple to see why the large and spacious building in Lehi’s dream represents the pride of the world (See 1 Ne.
+It’s simple to see why the “large and spacious building” in Lehi’s dream represents the pride of the world (See 1 Ne.
 8:26, 33; 1 Ne.
 11:35–36).
-A great multitude did enter into it because, at one point or another, pride affects all of us to some degree.
+A great multitude did enter into it…will we be one of those that entered in?
+At one point or another, pride affects all of us to some degree.